WenxuZhou/IL3D/README.md

 ```

 ## 2. Preparations
-Download the [dataset](./data/dataset.md) and [checkpoints](./ckpts/checkpoints.md) to the specified director.
-Then build the vector database for retrieval:
+Download the [dataset](./data/dataset.md) and [checkpoints](./ckpts/checkpoints.md) to the specified director, and then build the vector database for retrieval:

 ```bash
 python ./retrieve/insert_asset.py